-Proxies.
+8. Proxies.
 Directors may not vote by proxy.

-ARTICLE IV OFFICERS
+ARTICLE V OFFICERS

-Number.
-The officers of the corporation shall be a president, vice-president/president- elect, association secretary, youth treasurer, nine area vice presidents, nine area adult advisors, an adult treasurer/corporate secretary, and an adult parliamentarian.

-Vacancies.
-When a vacancy occurs in one of the executive offices by death, resignation or otherwise, it shall be filled by the board of directors.
-The officer so selected shall hold offices until his successor is chosen and qualified.

 Election requirements.
-All officers shall be elected from the active membership during the annual meeting by secret ballot by a majority vote of the members present and voting at the annual meeting.
+All junior officers shall be elected from the active membership during the annual meeting by secret ballot by a majority vote of the members present and voting at the annual meeting.
 Members must be present to vote.
 All elected officers shall be members in good standing and shall be residents of the State of Arkansas.

 Terms of office.
-The president, president-elect, secretary and youth treasurer will hold office for a term of one year.
-At such time the vice president moves in to the presidency position.
+The president, vice-president/president-elect, secretary and youth treasurer will hold office for a term of one year.
+At the conclusion of each year, during the annual membership meeting, the vice-president/president-elect will move in to the presidency position.

+Qualifications and Expectations of Officers.

+Be an active, paid member of AJCA

+Be able to speak in front of a large group of people

+Promote comradery among AJCA members

+Represent AJCA in a professional and courteous manner

+Play a major role in Thanksgiving Classic (i.e.: working the ring, lining up, registration, recording placings, etc.)

+Attend AJCA Sanctioned Shows

+Attend Arkansas Cattlemen’s Association Area Meetings

+Write Articles for the Arkansas Cattle Business Magazine

 President.
-The office of president carries many responsibilities.
-The president is elected by the members to lead the Association.
+The president is elected by the junior members to lead the Association.
 He/she will preside over all meetings of the general membership and the Board of Directors.
+The president serves as an ex-officio member of the Board of Directors unless there is a tie in voting at which time the president shall vote on the matter at hand to break the tie.
+The president shall appoint committees and may serve as ex-officio of appointed committees.

 Vice-President/President-Elect.
-The president-elect shall serve as vice president for one term, and upon the completion of that term, move into the presidency position.
+The president-elect shall serve as vice-president for one term, and upon the completion of that term, move into the presidency position.
 In the absence of the president, the vice-president will conduct the business of the corporation.
-The president-elect must be at least a sophomore level in high school at the time of the election.
-He or she must be prepared to speak before groups to represent the AJCA.
+The president-elect must be at least 16 years old at the time of the election.

 Association Secretary.
-The association secretary will keep accurate notes/minutes of all meetings of the AJCA.
-Minutes should be disbursed in a timely manner to all members of the Board of Directors following each meeting.
+The association secretary will keep accurate notes/minutes and attendance of the Board of Directors at all meetings of the AJCA.
+Minutes should be disbursed in a timely manner to all members of the AJCA following each meeting.

 Youth Treasurer.
 The youth treasurer will work with the adult treasurer in maintaining an accurate membership roster (names, addresses, e-mail addresses, and telephone numbers) and keeping accurate records of the corporation’s financial affairs.
 The youth and adult treasurers will work together to submit a budget of proposed spending for the upcoming year and a report of actual expenditures to the Board of Directors at the annual meeting.